icme-workshops/intermediate-ml/index.md

 ## Workshop Description

 Through a series of rapid surveys, we will present an overview of recent topics in deep learning and machine learning with particular relevance for practitioners.
-Areas will include embeddings and dimensionality reduction, transfer learning, representation learning, and weakly supervised / semi-supervised / self-supervised learning.
+Areas will include SVMs and kernels, variational autoencoders (VAEs) and dimensionality reduction, transfer learning, representation learning, and weakly supervised / semi-supervised / self-supervised learning.
 This workshop will assume a familiarity with basic concepts from both machine learning and deep learning as taught in the introductory workshops on those topics, but it will not assume a deep statistical background.
-Prior experience with applying neural networks is highly recommended.
+Prior exposure to neural networks is highly recommended.

 ## About the Instructors